 John Lewis Foundation

-In 2018/19 the Foundation enabled 36 unemployed people in Leeds to gain qualifications, relevant experience and confidence .
+In 2018 the Foundation enabled 36 unemployed people in Leeds to gain qualifications, relevant experience and confidence.
+Later in 2020 the Trustees will be replicating this highly successful programme at FareShare Glasgow & The West of Scotland.
 You can visit their website here.

 JW Chapman Trust

-The JW Chapman Trust partners with us to provide tonnes of quality surplus food for children across Doncaster during the summer holidays.
-This is distributed to a network of organisations which provide thousands of nutritious meals and wrap-around support.
+The JW Chapman Trust partners with us to provide tonnes of quality surplus food for children across Doncaster during the summer holidays and grow our weekly distribution year-round.
+This food is distributed to a network of organisations which provide thousands of nutritious meals and wrap-around support.
+The Trust has been massively supportive during the Covid-19 pandemic.

 Leeds Community Foundation

-LCF is enabling us to continue our FLT Employability Programme in our gold standard Leeds warehouse through the autumn and winter of 2019/20.
+LCF enabled us to continue our Employability Programme in our Gold Standard Leeds warehouse through the autumn and winter of 2019/20.
 Learn more here

 In 2018 Morrisons funded us to buy a brand new refrigerated van so we could support more vital frontline projects across Bradford and the surrounding area.
 The Foundation’s website can be visited here